Sign in or become an insider to access this story

 Rotate the dart on a slant

-Once the bust apex level is marked on the pattern, you draw the new dart seamline, 2 1/2 inches to 3 inches below original dart at side seam.
+Once the bust apex level is marked on the pattern, you draw the new dart seamline, 2-1/2 inches to 3 inches below the original dart at the side seam.
 Rotate the old dart closed, and a new dart opens, which extends all the way to the pattern’s bust point.
 This is not where you want the finshed dart point, however.
-Louise explains how to determine the correct new dart point placement, and to draw new dart legs.
+Louise explains how to determine the correct new dart-point placement, and to draw new dart legs.
 Finally, she shows how to fold and true the side seam at the base of the new dart.